Articles |

 BCK Patel MD, FRCS For residents, fellows, plastic surgeons and oculoplastic surgeons The importance of placing temporary tarsorrhaphy sutures properlyTemporary tarsorrhaphy sutures are often needed at the end of surgical procedures on the orbit, the eyelids, after repair of facial fractures and after reconstruction of eyelids and facial structures.
-A tarsorrhaphy may be needed when treating or preventing the occurence of chemosis and also when one wants to protect the cornea in the postoperative period.www.patelplasticsurgery.com/blog/what-is-chemosis-what-are-the-causes-of-chemosis-how-do-you-treat-chemosis In this video, Dr. BCK Patel MD shows the eyelid margin anatomy and show how temporary tarsorrhaphy sutures are placed at the gray line to appose the eyelids.
-A lateral third suture will close the lateral third, an additional central suture will generally give protection of the whole cornea.
-Only rarely is a third, medial suture needed.
+A tarsorrhaphy may be needed when treating or preventing the occurence of chemosis and also when one wants to protect the cornea in the postoperative period.
+Some of the common indications for a temporary tarsorrhaphy are:

 BCK Patel MD, FRCS For Residents, Fellows, Plastic Surgeons, Oculoplastic Surgeons What is chemosis?Conjunctival chemosis is the collection of fluid under the conjunctiva, resulting in a blister-like swelling of the conjunctiva. what conditions can cause or predispose to chemosis?Photographs to be taken and sent when consulting for a facelift and neck lift and also for a Hammock liftFIRST SET OF PHOTOS IS OF YOUR FACE AND NECK AND UPPER CHEST AS SHOWN.A comprehensive review of chalazions and chalazia with a depiction of the many different faces of chalaziaDr.
 BCK Patel MD, FRCS